ankane/ducklake-ruby/README.md

 ducklake.add_data_files("events", "data.parquet")
 ```

-Note: This transfers ownership to the data lake, so the file can be deleted after running `cleanup_old_files`
+Note: This transfers ownership to the data lake, so the file may be deleted as part of [maintenance](#maintenance)

 Update data